hsiaoyuehtsai/Operating-System-Project/README.md

 ## 2. **Assembly String Input with `sys_read`**
    - Implement the `sys_read` system call in assembly to read a string of less than 100 characters.

+## 3. **Calculating Pi with `pthread`**
+   - Use `pthread` to create multiple threads that collaboratively compute the value of Pi using a numerical method (e.g., Monte Carlo or Leibniz series).

+## 4. **Real-Time CPU Temperature Monitoring with `strace`**
+   - Use `strace` to monitor system calls and retrieve CPU core temperature values from sensor files.
+Calculate and display the real-time average temperature of all CPU cores.